This post may contain affiliate links. Please see my disclosure policy for details.

 Talking of queues, I didn’t occur to me that there would be so many people heading back at the same time around midnight.

 I guess after the performances are over, people want to leave and head on home.
-In the end, myself and Claire from (tales of a backpacker) had to wait 45 minutes for a bus back.
+In the end, Claire and I had to wait 45 minutes for a bus back.

 It was a typical chaotic fashion where no one knew where the queues were through the crowds of people.
 But, eventually two came at the same time and we piled on in!